 Visit Marshall, Middleburg, and The Plains on a Beautiful Hunt Country Scenic Drive in Northern Virginia.

 Virginia hunt country sets the vibe in tony Middleburg Virginia.
 Upscale shops line the streets of the compact downtown, mixed with local dining spots and historic architecture.
 In the village center, the Red Fox Inn offers dining and overnight accommodations in a historic tavern established in 1728.
 Nearby, the award-winning Salamander Resort and Spa offers luxurious rooms and a host of treatments.
 Special resort activities include a range of equestrian programs.

-At the eastern end of town is a small dock where you can watch the birds on the river.
-Nearby, Madigan’s Wharf is a popular waterfront dining spot with a patio overlooking the water.
-A block away, at Mom’s Apple Pie, are some of the tastiest treats in Northern VA.
+At the eastern end of town is a dock where you can watch the birds on the river or launch a kayak.
+Nearby, Madigan's Wharf is a popular waterfront dining spot with a patio overlooking the water.
+A block away, at Mom's Apple Pie, are some of the tastiest treats in Northern VA.